Where to get help

 The normal healing and recovery process involves the body coming down out of a state of heightened arousal.
 In other words, the internal alarms turn off, the high levels of energy subside, and the body re-sets itself to a normal state of balance and equilibrium.
 Typically, this should occur within approximately one month of the event.

 Traumatic stress can cause very strong reactions in some people and may become chronic (ongoing).
-You should seek professional help if you:
+Seek professional help if you:

 - are unable to handle the intense feelings or physical sensations